Anurudhg/Anurudhg.github.io/README.md

                                 }changes according to material[trail
                                   error method can be adopted]
                     power:70-80%
- $I adopted the above mentioned vector specifications on cutting on acrylic sheet
+ $I adopted the above mentioned vector specifications on cutting on ACRYLIC sheet
  $Now click the 'OK' button

 <img src="print setup.png" height="600" width="800">